dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 # Pick up the cv2.so module
 echo "$(brew --prefix)/lib/python2.7/site-packages" > lib/python2.7/site-packages/butterflow.pth
 # Alternatively, you can add Homebrew's Python site-packages to your
 # PYTHONPATH.
-Adding an expoert to your ~/.profile will save you the trouble
+Adding an expoert to your ~/.profile will save you the trouble of
-# of having to set this every time you activate the virtual environment:
+# having to set this every time you activate the virtual environment:
 # export PYTHONPATH=$PYTHONPATH:$(brew --prefix)/lib/python2.7/site-packages
 python setup.py develop
 ```

+#### Search paths
 You may have to manually add /usr/local/lib and /usr/local/include to your
+search paths to pick up some headers and libraries.
+If you're using Xcode's
-search paths.
-If you have Xcode, clang will only search OS X SDK paths.
-You
+clang, it will only search OS X SDK paths.
+You should install the Xcode Command
-should install the Xcode Command Line tools with `xcode-select --install` to
+Line tools with `xcode-select --install` to get a version that searches
-get a version that searches /usr/local by default.
+/usr/local by default.

-## Ubuntu (Vivid Vervet)
+### Ubuntu (Vivid Vervet)
-These instructions will show you how to get Butterflow working in Ubuntu
+These instructions will show you how to get Butterflow working in Ubuntu 15.04
-15.04 (Vivid Vervet).
+(Vivid Vervet).
 This version of Ubuntu brings back support for FFmpeg.
-Installing Butterflow will be more difficult on older versions of Ubuntu
+Installing Butterflow is more difficult on older versions of Ubuntu because
-because that package is not readily available.
+FFmpeg is not readily available.

-Begin by installing tools, development files, and a generic OpenCL library
+Begin by installing tools, development files, and a generic OpenCL library and
-and headers.
+headers.

 ```
 sudo apt-get install git virtualenv python-dev ocl-icd-opencl-dev libopencv-dev python-opencv ffmpeg